ratschlab/tools-project-archives/README.md

 Symlinks are included as is by `tar`.
 However, the `archiver` tool will emit warnings in case of broken symlinks or absolute symlinks.
-Absolute symlinks are problematic, as when the archive gets extracted to a different system, symlinks will be likely broken.
+Absolute symlinks are problematic, as in case the archive gets extracted on a different system, absoulte symlinks will likely be broken.
 It is therefore recommendable to replace absolute symlinks with relative symlinks where the target is expressed relative to the symlink location.